HMRC clarifies stance on pandemic affected tax debts

 Given the level of support that has been provided through the pandemic, HMRC are going to be under pressure to collect amounts that are due.
 The Government cannot afford to allow pandemic affected tax debts to go unpaid indefinitely, but balancing that with understanding around individual circumstances is going to be tough!

 Our suggestion is that businesses do all that they can to meet their tax liabilities, or to keep HMRC informed, as this pressure upon HMRC will only increase.

 The reality is that, as their own statement suggests, we are likely to see HMRC pushing some businesses or individuals into bankruptcy or liquidation.

-Additionally, the temporary measures introduced by the Corporate Insolvency and Governance Act 2020 (CIGA) which have prevented the use of winding up petitions, ends in September 2021.
-As the moratorium comes to an end, creditors will again be able to issue winding up petitions.
+Additionally, the temporary measures introduced by the Corporate Insolvency and Governance Act 2020 (CIGA) which prevented the use of winding up petitions, ended in September 2021.
+Creditors will again be able to issue winding up petitions.

 This may lead some companies to restructure their finances through an administration or company voluntary arrangement (CVA), where HMRC may be a creditor.
 In its public statement on voluntary arrangements, HMRC made it clear that it would support proposals that are fair to all creditors.

 As mentioned above, we would strongly recommend that if you have tax liabilities, either personal or business related, that you cannot meet, speak to HMRC as soon as possible.
 We cannot make arrangements for you, but our experience over many years is that these liabilities don’t go away, and the stress that they can bring is enormous, and can cloud everything.

 Whilst we can’t liaise with HMRC for you, we can help you construct a business plan that takes account of repayments, and cash flows that show their affordability.
 Do get in touch if we can help.